daztaylor/workbydaz/src/posts/the-planning-inspectorate.md

 #### Who was involved?

-Overseen by Rainmaker Client Director and Project Directorand answering to the Director of Transformation and the Board, each team consisted of the following roles.
+Overseen by the Rainmaker Client and Project Directors and answering to the Director of Transformation and the Board, each team consisted of the following roles.

 **The Decider / Product Chief (PINS Staff) -**